 Fix 2: Perform a complete restart

-According to many Surface users, not charging issue can be easily fixed by performing a complete restart.
+According to many Surface users, the not charging issue can be easily fixed by performing a complete restart.

-2) Press and hold the power button and the volume-up button on the edge of your Surface at the same time for about 15 seconds until the Surface logo pops up and then release them.
+2) Press and hold the power button and the volume-up button on the edge of your Surface at the same time for about 15 seconds until the Surface logo pops up and then releases them.

 3) Wait for about 10 seconds.

 4) Press the power button to turn it on.

 Charge your Surface Pro again to test the issue.
 If it works, then congrats!
 If not, you can try the fix below.

 Surface Pro may fail to charge if you are using the wrong or outdated battery driver.
 So you can try reinstalling the battery driver to see if it fixes the problem.